MicrosoftDocs/office-docs-powershell/whiteboard/whiteboard-ps/whiteboard/whiteboard.md

 ## Description

 The following cmdlet references are for Microsoft Whiteboard.
-See [Overview](../../docs-conceptual/overview.md) for details on installing the module.
+See [Overview](https://docs.microsoft.com/powershell/whiteboard/overview?view=whiteboard-ps) for details on installing the module.
 The module can only be run by a global tenant admin.

+## Microsoft Whiteboard Admin cmdlets
 ### [Get-Whiteboard](Get-Whiteboard.md)
+{{Manually Enter Get-Whiteboard Description Here}}

 ### [Set-WhiteboardOwner](Set-WhiteboardOwner.md)
+{{Manually Enter Set-Whiteboard Description Here}}

 ### [Invoke-TransferAllWhiteboard](Invoke-TransferAllWhiteboards.md)
+{{Manually Enter Invoke-TransferAllWhiteboards Description Here}}